TharinduSum/simple-todoList/README.md

 This project is a web-based to-do list application built with modern web technologies.
 It allows users to add, edit, delete, and mark tasks as complete.
 The main goal is to provide a straightforward and effective tool for managing daily tasks and improving productivity.

+## Description

+This project is a web-based to-do list application built with modern web technologies.
+It allows users to add, edit, delete, and mark tasks as complete.
+The main goal is to provide a straightforward and effective tool for managing daily tasks and improving productivity.

 ## Features

 - Add new tasks